awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/gg-cli-logs.md

 None

 **Output**
-The following are examples of the output produced when you run this command\.
+The following examples show the output produced when you run this command\.

 ```
 $ greengrass-cli logs list-keywords